James Verne Dusenberry: Influence

 Robert M. Pirsig was a personal friend and one of Dusenberry's supportive colleagues in the Montana State College English Department.
 Dusenberry appeared as a pivotal thematic figure in Pirsig's book Lila: An Inquiry into Morals.
-Pirsig said that "Verne was misunderstood and underestimated both as a person and as a scholar" and that he hoped that the publication of Lila "helps to set the record straight."
+Pirsig said that "Verne was misunderstood and underestimated both as a person and as a scholar" and that he hoped the publication of Lila would "help to set the record straight."

-Published material

-You can find many of Dusenberry's primary source documents in the special collections section of Montana State University's library.
-Dusenberry's work from 1952 consists mostly of articles about the Montana Native Americans published in various journals and magazines.
-Here are a few that he has written: Chief Joseph's Flight Through Montana (Montana Magazine of History, Volume II, No. 3: 43–51) was his first article.
-Nation published Montanans Look at their Indians in 1955.
-The Significance of the Sacred Pipes to the Gros Ventre of Montana was published in Ethnos, Volume 26, pages 12–29 in 1961.
-However, Dusenberry's most notable published work is his doctoral thesis, as well as his first book, The Montana Cree, A Study in Religious Persistence; it has been a guide through sustaining the ways of life in Native Americans religion.